endoook/AI-in-the-telegram-bot/README.md

 md
 # Telegram bot with CubikAI integration

-This project allows you to deploy a Telegram bot with your own CubikAI AI model.
-The bot supports dialog, context processing, and advanced features of your model.
+This project allows you to deploy a Telegram bot with CubikAI AI model.
+The bot supports dialog, context processing, and advanced features of this model.

 ## Technology stack
 - **Python 3.80+**